Donner886/dataplay_server/README.md

+# Serverside code is developped with python3

+# Session:  We use redis to store the session_id and session information, and will retire after specific timestamp

+# DataBase: Mongodb is the preferred to use.

 # Development

 In case your current python is not version3 or you want to run in a separated env, using [virtualenv](https://virtualenv.pypa.io/en/latest/) is an option.